 Agile and Lean Concepts for Teaching and Learning

-I am in the process of co-editing a book, with Associate Professor Kathryn MacCallum, about agile and lean techniques in education, entitled ‘Agile and Lean Concepts for Teaching and Learning: Bringing Methodologies from Industry to the Classroom’.
-The book is due to be published by Springer in late 2018.
-Here are more details about the book.
+I co-edited this book, with Associate Professor Kathryn MacCallum, about agile and lean techniques in education, entitled ‘Agile and Lean Concepts for Teaching and Learning: Bringing Methodologies from Industry to the Classroom’, published online by Springer in 2018 with a copyright date of 2019.
+Here are more details about the book from the Springer web site.

 Mobile and Blended Learning